j143/notebooks/productivity-guide.md

 ---

-The following tips and tools are found to be useful in the daily life of a [SystemDS](https://github.com/apache/systemds) developer (works for other too!).
+The following tips and tools are found to be useful in the daily life of a [SystemDS](https://github.com/apache/systemds) developer (works for others too!).

 #### Tips

 The following tips would improve the speed and consistency in work.
-Decreases the lazyness for working productively.
+Decreases the lazyness around working productively.

 ##### _Keyboard shortcuts_